stride3d/stride-docs/en/manual/files-and-folders/building-the-game/building.md

     ![](media/visual-studio-publish-button.webp)

-4. Once the application finishes building, click the **Navigate** button to open the folder containing your build.
+4. Once the application finishes building, click **Navigate** to open the folder containing your build.

     ![](media/visual-studio-publish-navigate.webp)